-The readout key, transport key, and Active Authentication Information Access Key are configured by the manufacturer.
+- 1 The readout key, transport key, and Active Authentication Information Access Key are configured by the TOE manufacturer.
 The transport key can be changed (updated) by an authorized user.
-With regard to the files subject to access control included in this table and files storing the read key and Active Authentication Information Access Key which may vary the authentication status, user access that is not stated in this table or Notes is prohibited.
-(The access controls to information in the TOE from terminals after issuing a TOE embedded passport booklet to the passport holder, i.e., PACE are separately specified.)
+With regard to the files subject to access control included in this table and files storing the read key and Active Authentication Information Access Key which may vary the authentication status, reading or writing of file that is not stated in this table or Notes is prohibited.
+(The access controls to information in the TOE from terminals after issuing a TOE embedded passport booklet to the passport holder, i.e., PACE are separately specified.) - 2 In EF.DG13, an IC chip serial number has been recorded by the TOE manufacturer, and the management data is appended to the file by the passport issuing authorities.

-[Note 3-5]

-All files stated in the table above store user data or TSF data.
+[Note 3-5] All files stated in the table above store user data or TSF data.
 The transport key file stores TSF data, and all other files store user data (cryptographic keys are managed as user data).
-The TSF data file is not included in files subject to access control stated in Chapter 6, Section "Security Functional Requirements," but treated in FMT MTD.1.
+The TSF data file is not included in files subject to access control stated in Chapter 6, Section "Security Functional Requirements," but treated in FMT_MTD.1.

-P.Data\Lock
+P.Data_Lock